cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 #### Using a subdomain for inbound mail

-Another thing that I've found helpful when setting up ActionMailbox for production is running all your inbound emails through a subdomain.
+Another thing that I've found helpful when setting up Action Mailbox for production is running all your inbound emails through a subdomain.

 `inbound.yourapp.com`